If you’ve ever wanted to learn to code your own roguelike game, now’s your chance!

 Python was not my first coding language, but this tutorial is how I initially learned to code in Python.
-You can see examples of my roguelike efforts on the About page.
+You can see examples of my roguelike efforts below.

-I truly appreciate and am thankful for the work of the many volunteers that put this tutorial and the other related tutorials together on RoguelikeDev and RogueBasin.
+I truly appreciate the work of the many volunteers that put this tutorial and the other related tutorials together on RoguelikeDev and RogueBasin.
 My sincerest gratitude.

 Are you a fan of roguelike games, procedural generation, poetry, or game design?
 If so, attend the Roguelike Celebration this October 3-4.